carpentries-incubator/SDC-EEGLAB/_episodes/04-processing.md

 #### **Save the segmented data**

-Now that we have done some typical signal processing and artifact detection we can save the current segmented data set to a file and then examine the ERPs that it contains.
+Now that we have done some typical signal processing and artifact detection we can save the current segmented dataset to a file and then examine the ERPs that it contains.
 When saving a data set from EEGLAB we are writing the EEG structure to a Matlab file that can be easily loaded again later.
 ![Matlab Integrated Development Environment]({{ page.root }}/fig/eeglab_save_menu_crop.png)
 ![Matlab Integrated Development Environment]({{ page.root }}/fig/eeglab_save_browser.png)